rarichards/bgwas3/README.rst

 2. Put all contigs into a sub-directory named "contigs"

-3. Create a tsv file with an 'id' column and one or more 'pheno_xxx' columns
+3. Create a tsv file named 'phenos.tsv' with an 'id' column and one or more 'pheno_xxx' columns

 4. Run: